python/pycon-code-of-conduct/Staff Procedure for incident handling.md

 ### When taking an incident report:

-1. Ask the reporter if they want to go to a quiet space, TBD
+1. Ask the reporter if they want to go to a quiet space
+    - Room 23 on May 11, Room 25C May 12-13
 1. Be an active listener and don't use judgement words
 1. Ensure the reporter's safety
 1. Seek additional emergency resources as needed (consult the volunteer guide)